-5.9 bsp_cleanup() - Cleanup the Hardware
+5.9 bsp_fatal_extension() - Cleanup the Hardware

-The bsp_cleanup() is the last C code invoked.
-Most of the BSPs use the same shared version of bsp_cleanup() that does nothing.
+The bsp_fatal_extension() is an optional BSP specific initial extension invoked once a fatal system state is reached.
+Most of the BSPs use the same shared version of bsp_fatal_extension() that does nothing or performs a system reset.
 This implementation is located in the following file:

-'''

 c/src/lib/libbsp/shared/bspclean.c

-'''

-The bsp_cleanup() routine can be used to return to a ROM monitor, insure that interrupt sources are disabled, etc..
-This routine is the last place to insure a clean shutdown of the hardware.
+The bsp_fatal_extension() routine can be used to return to a ROM monitor, insure that interrupt sources are disabled, etc..
+This routine is the last place to ensure a clean shutdown of the hardware.
+The fatal source, internal error indicator, and the fatal code arguments are available to evaluate the fatal condition.
+All of the non-fatal shutdown sequences ultimately pass their exit status to rtems_shutdown_executive and this is what is passed to this routine in case the fatal source is RTEMS_FATAL_SOURCE_EXIT.

 On some BSPs, it prints a message indicating that the application completed execution and waits for the user to press a key before resetting the board.
 The PowerPC/gen83xx and PowerPC/gen5200 BSPs do this when they are built to support the FreeScale evaluation boards.
 This is convenient when using the boards in a development environment and may be disabled for production use.